bridge-protocol/bridge-protocol-js/docs/messaging.md

 ---
 id: messaging
-title: Messaging
+title: Bridge Protocol
-sidebar_label: Messaging Protocol
+sidebar_label: Overview
 ---

-# Messaging Protocol
 The Bridge Protcol core messaging handles the encoding, signing, and encrypting of messages to faciliate secure peer-to-peer communication between Bridge Passports.
 All messages are hex encoded for transport.

 ## Message Structure